dib-lab/2020-paper-sourmash-gather/manuscript.md

 # Introduction

 Shotgun metagenomics samples the DNA sequence content of microbial communities.

 Compositional analysis of shotgun metagenome samples has the goal of identifying what reference genomes to use for functional and taxononomic interpretation of metagenome content.

 The substantial increase in the number of available reference genomes presents a significant practical obstacle to comprehensive compositional analyses.

 Here, we describe a lightweight approach to compositional analysis of shotgun metagenome data.
 Our approach tackles the selection of appropriate reference genomes and provides a computationally efficient method for taxonomic classification of metagenome data.

 We first define _Scaled MinHash_, an extension of MinHash sketching that supports lightweight containment estimation for metagenome datasets using k-mers.
-We implement _Scaled MinHash_ in Python and Rust, and show that it is competitive in accuracy with other containment estimation approaches.
+We implement _Scaled MinHash_ in a Python and Rust package, `sourmash`, and show that it is competitive in accuracy with other containment estimation approaches.

-We next frame reference-based metagenome content analysis as a min-set-cov problem, in which we seek the _minimum_ number of genomes from the reference database needed to cover the identifiable genomic content of a metagenome.
-We implement a best-polynomial-time greedy approximation to the min-set-cov problem using _Scaled MinHash_, and show that it recovers a minimum set of reference genomes for the mappable reads in a metagenome.
+We next frame reference-based metagenome content analysis as a min-set-cov problem, where we determine the _minimum_ number of genomes from a reference database needed to cover the identifiable genomic content from a metagenome.
+We implement a best-polynomial-time greedy approximation to the min-set-cov problem using _Scaled MinHash_ in `sourmash`, provides an iteractive decomposition of metagenomes into genome matches.

-Finally, we implement a simple taxonomic classification approach on top of min-set-cov, in which we transfer the taxonomy of the genomes from the set cover to the metagenome.
+To evaluate the accuracy of our min-set-cov procedure, we implement a simple taxonomic classification approach in which we use the taxonomy of the genomes from the set cover to define the taxonomy of the metagenome content.
 We show that this permits precise and lightweight classification of metagenome content across all taxonomic levels.

+Finally, we show that the minimum set cover procedure selects a small subset of genomes from even very large and redundant databases, and demonstrate that this subset can be used to map the metagenome reads in concordance with the estimates from _Scaled MinHash_.
+Thus, _Scaled MinHash_ combined with min-set-cov provides a lightweight, accurate, and useful way to estimate the composition of metagenomes using a large reference database.

 # Results